Chelsea curse-breaker Abraham already utterly indispensable to Lampard | Goal.com

 Chelsea still have issues to address at the back but there are no longer any doubts over their No.9.

-When Abraham came off in the closing stages, all four corners of the stadium stood to applaud Abraham.
+When Abraham came off in the closing stages, all four corners of the stadium stood to applaud him.

 "We know what kind of quality Tammy has," McGinn admitted afterwards.
 Everyone in the Premier League is now aware of it too.